-If you’re wondering if or why you should be using a CRM (customer relationship management) system, you’re in the right place.
-From detailed data analytics to improved customer relationships and seamless collaboration between your teams, CRMs provide a host of benefits that growing and established businesses can take advantage of.
+If you’re wondering if or why you should be using a CRM (customer relationship management) system for your ecommerce business, or what the benefits of CRM are, you’re in the right place.
+From detailed data analytics to improved customer relationships and seamless collaboration between your teams, CRMs provide a host of benefits that growing and established ecommerce businesses can take advantage of.

-Our Top 9 Benefits of Using a CRM System
+Our Top 9 Benefits of CRM Systems for Ecommerce Businesses

 But now more than ever, the use of CRMs is skyrocketing, with a projected compound annual growth rate (CAGR) of 14.2% in 2021.
 You can’t ignore the impact of the Covid-19 pandemic in these figures: now that there’s an even greater reliance on the digital world, companies across all business sectors have accelerated their demand for CRM analysis and automation so that they can continue meeting the growing digital needs of their customers.